William Kingdon Clifford: Biography

 Born in Exeter, William Clifford was educated at Doctor Templeton's Academy on Bedford Circus and showed great promise at school.
 He went on to King's College London (at age 15) and Trinity College, Cambridge, where he was elected fellow in 1868, after being Second Wrangler in 1867 and second Smith's prizeman.
 In 1870, he was part of an expedition to Italy to observe the solar eclipse of 22 December 1870.
 During that voyage he survived a shipwreck along the Sicilian coast.

 In 1871, he was appointed professor of mathematics and mechanics at University College London, and in 1874 became a fellow of the Royal Society.
 He was also a member of the London Mathematical Society and the Metaphysical Society.

 Clifford married Lucy Lane on 7 April 1875, with whom he had two children.
-Clifford enjoyed entertaining children and wrote a collection of fairy stories, The Little People.
+Lucy Clifford was an accomplished novelist, playwright, and journalist.

 Death and legacy

 In 1876, Clifford suffered a breakdown, probably brought on by overwork.
 He taught and administered by day, and wrote by night.
 A half-year holiday in Algeria and Spain allowed him to resume his duties for 18 months, after which he collapsed again.
 He went to the island of Madeira to recover, but died there of tuberculosis after a few months, leaving a widow with two children.

-Clifford and his wife are buried in London's Highgate Cemetery, near the graves of George Eliot and Herbert Spencer, just north of the grave of Karl Marx.

 The academic journal Advances in Applied Clifford Algebras publishes on Clifford's legacy in kinematics and abstract algebra.